Stirling-Tools/Stirling-Tools.github.io/README.md

 ## Editing content

-All content lives in `/docs` as Docusaurus-flavoured markdown.
+All content lives in `/docs` as extended markdown.
 Supported syntax:

 - Frontmatter: `title`, `id`, `slug`, `sidebar_position`, `sidebar_label`, `description`
 - Folders become sidebar categories; `_category_.json` sets the label and order; a file named like its folder is the category index page